cronical/budget_dance/docs/setup.md

 ```
 Include only those lines that are not headings or totals; those will be constructed and inserted as well as the specified data lines.

-### Forecast Formulas
+### Actual and Forecast Formulas

+There are two optional keys to allow formulas to be established for the years section: `actl_formulas` and `fcst_formulas`.
+They work the same way but apply to different columns.

-If there is a key `fcst_formulas` under the table| it is used to set formulas for the forecast columns.
+For example, if there is a key `fcst_formulas` under the table, it is used to set formulas for the forecast columns.
 Each column receives the same formula, but they can vary by row.
 The structure is setup like this:

 ```yaml
 fcst_formulas: